Michalcieslik1/Montezuma-s-Revenge/README.md

 When the player presses a specific button, instead of immediately moving the player there, a request to move in that direction is made by the function setting a specific value to Plr.vx or Plr.vy, which is the corresponding displacement of the player requested; if either the left or right button is pressed, the displacement is set to -1 or 1 respectively, which corresponds to the movement of the character to the right or left, while if the up button is pressed, the player's displacement on the y axis is set to -2.7.
 The request is then vetted by a string of collision-handling if statements which use the function solid(x,y) to check whether the tile at said coordinates is solid or not.

 #### Entities and the Map
 To make the level creation simple, I wanted to make a system which would handle all the entity behaviors for me behind the scenes while I focus purely on level design.
 To do that, I wrote the function initialEntityScan(), which scans every tile on the current map, and saves each tile that has an ID above a certain number in an array called ENTITY.
+An entity in the ENTITY array is saved in the following format: [spriteNum, x, y, alive,levelNo,xdirection]

 From there, the function updateEntities() goes through every item in ENTITY and handles the specified behavior of each entity based on its tile ID:
 ```lua
 function updateEntities()
 	for i in pairs(ENTITY)do